jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 Inside the method, there is an `if` statement that checks if the `reduce_output` attribute of the instance is not `None`.
 If it is not `None`, the method returns the `output_shape` attribute of the `fc_stack` object.
 Otherwise, it returns the `output_shape` attribute of the `recurrent_stack` object.

 ### Method **`input_dtype`** Overview
-The method `input_dtype` is a function that belongs to a class.
-It returns the data type of the input that is expected by the class.
-In this specific case, the method returns `torch.int32`, which indicates that the input should be of type 32-bit integer.
+The method `input_dtype` is a function that returns the data type of the input for a given object.
+In this case, it returns the data type `torch.int32`, which represents a 32-bit integer in the PyTorch library.
+This method is used to specify the expected data type of the input when using the object in a PyTorch model or operation.

 #### **Method Details**
 The given code is a method definition in a Python class.
 The method is named "input_dtype" and it takes one parameter, "self", which refers to the instance of the class.